wso2/docs-ob-toolkit-cds/en/docs/learn/api-security.md

 OCSP validation is unsuccessful, the revocation status is verified using the CRL information.
 The certificate is rejected if none of these protocols is successful or if the required revocation information is not found on the certificate.

-###Validate external TPPs
+###Validate external Accredited Data Recipients

-This validation allows banks to validate TPPs from the NCAs.
-This is done by validating the transport layer certificate a TPP has obtained.
+This validation allows Data Holders to validate Accredited Data Recipients from the NCAs.
+This is done by validating the transport layer certificate an Accredited Data Recipient has obtained.

 ###Role validation
 According to the [Open Banking Standard - UK](https://www.openbanking.org.uk/about-us/glossary/), TPPs have roles